LamaAni/KubernetesJobOperator/README.md

 if connection is lost.

 # Contribution
-Feel free to ping me in issues or directly on linkedin to contribute.
+Feel free to ping me in issues or directly on LinkedIn to contribute.

 # Licence